Updated January 19, 2018.

 11. How much does an HSA cost?

-Prices for a PHSP can vary as with most other products.
+Prices can vary as with most other products.
 An administrator can charge an upfront setup fee, an ongoing administration fee based on the amount of your claims, a maintenance fee, or sometimes these fees are replaced with a fixed annual fee.
-Here's an example of the pricing for a family plan PHSP that uses a fixed annual fee format.
+Here's an example of the pricing for an HSA that uses a fixed annual fee format.

-12. Can I set up an HSA myself?
+12. Can I set up and administer an HSA myself?

 In theory, you can self administer an HSA for your business.
 You can also do your own accounting, legal work, and website development.
 The fact of the matter is time is your most valuable asset and you would need to determine if you have the expertise and resources at hand to properly establish, organize, and maintain your own plan.
 Are you going to be able to dedicate scarce resources to the administration of your HSA?